PINTO0309/whisper-onnx-tensorrt/README.md

 This repository has been reimplemented with ONNX and TensorRT using [zhuzilin/whisper-openvino](https://github.com/zhuzilin/whisper-openvino) as a reference.

 Enables execution only with onnxruntime with CUDA and TensorRT Excecution Provider enabled, no need to install PyTorch or TensorFlow.
+All backend logic using PyTorch was rewritten to a Numpy/CuPy implementation from scratch.

 ## 1. Environment
 Although it can run directly on the host PC, we strongly recommend the use of Docker to avoid breaking the environment.